RoseLuu/roseluu-NoSQL-Workout-Tracker/README.md

 # Description

 This is a simple workout tracker app.
-The app will have two exercise type for user to be choose which is resistance and cardio.
-After select the exercise type, user can add name, type, weight, sets, reps and duration for resistance type and add name, distance and duration for cardio type.
-The total workout will be display on the main page and chart also available in dashboard for user to keep track with their daily workout.
+The app will have two exercise type for user to choose which is resistance and cardio.
+After selecting the exercise type, the user can add name, type, weight, sets, reps, and duration for resistance type and add a name, distance, and duration for cardio type.
+The total workout will be displayed on the main page and a chart is also available in the dashboard for users to keep track of their daily workout.

   <br />